JuliaSpace/SatelliteToolbox.jl/docs/src/man/orbit/propagators.md

 ## J2

-This algorithm considers the perturbation terms up to `J2`.
+This algorithm considers the perturbation terms up to `J2` and the drag effects.
+The implementation available here was adapted from [1].

+## J4

+This algorithm considers the perturbation terms `J2`, `J2²`, and `J4` and the drag effects.
 The implementation available here was adapted from [1].

 ## SGP4